Can You Smoke Weed Before Getting A Tattoo?

 Advantages of Smoking Weed Before Getting a Tattoo

-Weed has a ton of medical side effects, but one of the most significant advantages of smoking weed before getting a tattoo is the THC induced psychiatric effects.
+Weed has a ton of medical side effects.
+One of the most significant advantages of smoking weed before getting a tattoo is the THC induced psychiatric effects.
 Some users claim that it takes some of the edge off getting a tattoo.

-This has several advantages, including allowing you to feel less of the pain.
+This has several benefits, including allowing you to feel less pain.
 Furthermore, since you’re less stressed, it will enable you to relax your muscles and keep you from tensing up.
 Not only does this minimize the amount of pain that you’ll feel, but it also makes it easier for the tattoo artist to do their job effectively.